 Tip:This saves network accesses, and makes everything faster.

 Fragment that uses SetCacheability: C# // // Suggest browsers cache the page. // Response.Cache.SetCacheability(HttpCacheability.Private); Response.Cache.SetExpires(DateTime.Now.AddMinutes(5));

-To use Fiddler, open it alongside Internet Explorer, Google Chrome, or Safari.
+or Safari.
 Fiddler is a HTTP debugging proxy, and we use it to see HTTP connections.
 It is not only for ASP.NET or IIS.
 Similar tools are available in Firefox and Safari.